Creative Care treats trauma and PTSD

 When the symptoms of PTSD?

 Your PTSD symptoms may develop soon after the incident or years later.
-To be diagnosed with PTSD, your symptoms must last a month or more and interfere with your relationships and responsibilities.
-Symptoms are divided into categories and include:
+For a PTSD diagnosis, your symptoms must last a month or more and interfere with your relationships and responsibilities.
+Symptoms fall into categories and include:

 Re-experiencing symptoms include flashbacks and nightmares.